 His wife Nelly works for Fusion GPS.

-Paige and Strzok, they hate Trump.
+Paige and Strzzok, they hate Trump.

 And they want Hillary.

-Oh, and Comey obviously hated Trump.
+Oh, and Comey, obviously, hated Trump.

 And then you've got all of them exonerating her, enabling her to get to the point where she can pay or funnel the money into the law firm, into the op research firm, hiring the foreign national to get Russian lies to influence our elections.